AlexWoodblock/WindowAlert/README.md

 [![License](https://img.shields.io/cocoapods/l/WindowAlert.svg?style=flat)](http://cocoapods.org/pods/WindowAlert)
 [![Platform](https://img.shields.io/cocoapods/p/WindowAlert.svg?style=flat)](http://cocoapods.org/pods/WindowAlert)

+WindowAlert is a class that helps you handle the presentation of UIAlertController.
+It creates separate UIWindow with transparent UIViewController, and presents it on top of that UIViewController, so you don't have to worry about looking for a view controller to present your UIAlertController on.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Swift 2.0 must be used in the project.

 ## Installation